tlagore/security_secure_ftp/README.md

 start the client using this command and argument scheme

       python3 __main__.py <read|write> <filename> <host>:<port> <none|aes128|aes256> [key]

+Note that in write mode, you must pipe the file you wish to write to the server into the command.
+The `<filename>` specified is what the server will write the file as.
+Example:

+     cat myfile.txt | python3 __main__.py write renamed_file.txt host:port aes128 mykey

 where
       mode can be read or write